The views expressed by the host of this program, documented to be almost always right, 99.6% of the time.

 He's not.

-He knows he knows how I feel about it.
+He knows how I feel about it.

-Maybe I'm a little biased because he's a teammate, but from watching him day one to right now, a totally different player.
+Maybe I'm a little biased because he's a teammate, but from watching him day one to right now, totally different player.

-And the quarterback Aaron Rogers agrees with his receivers.
+And the quarterback, Aaron Rogers, agrees with his receivers.

 When you see Jordy out there, you think, oh, well, he's a white wide receiver.

-Rogers said in his weekly ESPN Milwaukee radio show.
+He's not going to be very athletic, Rogers said in his weekly ESPN Milwaukee radio show.

 Hey, Aaron, it's just a damn good thing you didn't mention McNabb in all this.